MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-blob-container-sas-url.md

 You can use an existing blob container or complete the following steps to create a new one.

 >[!NOTE]
->To create a blob container in Azure, you need at least the [storage blog contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or the [specific permission](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-azure-active-directory#permissions-for-calling-blob-and-queue-data-operations).
+>To create a blob container in Azure, you need at least the [storage blob contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or the [specific permission](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-azure-active-directory#permissions-for-calling-blob-and-queue-data-operations).
 Global administrators also have the necessary permission.

 ## Create a blob container in Azure